alchemy-swift/examples/README.md

 | - | - |
 | [Server](/Server) | A basic Alchemy server app. |
 | [Fullstack](/Fullstack) | A fullstack project containing Server and iOS targets with a Shared framework.
 Demonstrates using [Papyrus](https://github.com/alchemy-swift/papyrus) to keep your APIs typesafe between client and server. |

+Feel free to open a PR to add additional examples.